o2gy84/misc/benchmark/euclid/README.md

-### benchmark for calculating euclidian distance and dot product on 128-dim float32 vectors
+### benchmark for calculating euclidean distance and dot product on 128-dim float32 vectors

 ## C++
 compile: